Having a high credit score makes a greater difference in your life than you might think.

 Although loan officers compete for your business, they aren’t the only ones who take notice of your solid credit.
 If you’re the financially responsible one among your family or circle of friends, there’s a chance someone will ask you to cosign a loan.

-Cosigning is a common practice in the lending world, and it gives you an opportunity to help another person.
-But before eagerly agreeing to cosign a loan, seriously consider the risks and benefits to determine whether it’s a good idea.
+Cosigning is a common practice in the lending world, and it gives you an opportunity to help your friend or family member by opening those same doors to them.

 What Is a Cosigner?